 Organizers recap precautions after MAYB tournament brings about 400 teams to Wichita

-WICHITA, Kan.
-(KWCH) A weekend Mid America Youth basketball tournament in Wichita over the weekend drew nearly 400 teams and thousands of players from surrounding states including Texas, Oklahoma, Colorado, Missouri and Iowa.
+A weekend Mid America Youth basketball tournament in Wichita over the weekend

 Monday, with courts cleared and champions crowned, Eyewitness News spoke with MAYB President Greg Raleigh to recap the organization's Summer Kickoff tournament in Wichita.